dstackai/dstack/docs/docs/services.md

 ### Service

-If no gateway is created, the service’s endpoint will be accessible at `<dstack server URL>
+If no gateway is created, the service’s endpoint will be accessible at `<dstack server URL>/proxy/services/<project name>/<run name>/`.
-/proxy/services/<project name>/<run name>`.

 By default, the service endpoint requires the `Authorization` header with `Bearer <dstack token>`.